will62794/will62794.github.io/_posts/2024-12-12-interactive-formal-specs.markdown

 ### Conclusion

-Overall, the vision is for the web explorer tool to remain complementary to existing tooling.
+Overall, the vision is for Spectacle to be complementary to existing TLA+ tooling.
 For example, it is expected that TLC will remain the primary tool for model checking of non-trivial TLA+ specifications, since it is still the most performant tool for doing so.
-The goal is for the web explorer to be a tool for prototyping, exploring, and understanding specs, and sharing the results of these explorations in a convenient and portable manner, aspects that few existing tools in the ecosystem excel at.
+The goal is for Spectacle to be a tool for prototyping, exploring, and understanding specs, and sharing the results of these explorations in a convenient and portable manner, aspects that few existing tools in the ecosystem excel at.